 If you’re like most horse people, you’re probably not well accustomed to deciphering sieve analysis data from various quarries so to avoid making costly mistakes, the best thing to do is consult with footing professionals, like our team at TruTex, who can translate the data into practical, footing related language and help you evaluate your sand options.

 To be on the safe side, we always prefer that our clients also send in a physical sample of the final selection so that we can perform a complete analysis in our lab.
 This ensures that the sand you will be receiving matches the information on the data sheet.
 (It is actually surprisingly common for results of the detailed analysis in our lab to vary from the data that was originally provided by the quarry and can be out of date, which is why this final step is important.)

 - Perform local search for quarries

 - Send a physical sample for analysis and evaluation

 Getting a suitable sand makes a huge difference to the end result of your arena.
-Whilst poor sands can certainly be improved with textile additives, the amount of improvement will be proportional to the quality of the sand that you’re starting with, therefore, it’s always best to get as close to the ideal sand as you can.
+While poor sands can certainly be improved with textile additives, the amount of improvement will be relative to the quality of the sand that you’re starting with, therefore, it’s always best to get as close to the ideal sand as you can.